 “Explosive Encounters” was the theme at the November 9 Deaf Story Slam at Anodyne Coffee.
-Misunderstandings in encounters with the hearing world are a constant in the lives of deaf members of our community.
+Misunderstandings in encounters with the hearing world are a constant in the lives of Deaf members of our community.
 Seven tellers touched on ways they’ve been aggravated and thwarted, grown and thrived from these challenges.

 Emcees Brian Peters and Alyson Urdahl opened with a very short course on ASL (American Sign Language) for hearing members of the audience.
 ASL is not an oral language.
 Users aren’t “spelling” out words.
 They showed us how to clap and show appreciation; and how to sign the emotions of the words “pah”, “shock”, “cool” and “kiss-fist”.

 The evening’s first teller, Dana Callan-Farley, opted to tell his story without interpretation.
 He had a good friend – Doug – who taught gym at the same New York City residential school for the deaf where Dana taught English.
 One night, Doug told Dana to meet him outside.
 Dana went out and found his friend changed into something completely different.
-The rest of the story was not translated but we encourage you to watch the video of Dana’s story and enjoy Dana’s animated storytelling yourself!
-(Coming Soon!)
+The rest of the story was not translated but we encourage you to watch the video of Dana’s story and enjoy Dana’s animated storytelling yourself! (see video below)

 When Charlotte Kinney returned to Milwaukee to go to UWM, she found a roommate to share a very tiny, cheap apartment with.
-Reba – her roommate – had a striking appearance, no experience being around deaf people, and two cats.
+Reba – her roommate – had a striking appearance, no experience being around Deaf people, and two cats.
 One of them – Horace – loved to chew on plastic.
 That became a problem when he got ahold of one of Charlotte’s hearing aids.
 Charlotte got a temporary replacement at the UWM Audiology clinic, a bright orange one that blared from her ear!
 She expected Reba to pay for a new hearing aid since her cat had ruined the old one.
 Reba resisted and it wasn’t going well.
 At that point, Charlotte removed her hearing aids – a foolproof way to tune out her stubborn roommate’s arguments.

-Everyone in Andy Altmann’s devout Catholic family was deaf.
+Everyone in Andy Altmann’s devout Catholic family was Deaf.
 Still, he felt different, like he didn’t fit.
 Coming out to himself and others as gay was a long process.
 Along the way, he left to live among hearing people; and studied at UWM.
 He experienced violence and abuse.
 Leaving Milwaukee for South Florida, and meeting his husband there opened up a new, joyful chapter in his life.
 Now that he feels like he can be fully himself, he chooses to integrate all his experiences – good and bad – and live as a survivor, not a victim.